MetaMudraGames/Orbital-judgement-day/README.md

 ```
 ╔═════════════════════════════════════════════════════════════════╗
 ║                                                                 ║
+║   AXIOM:                                                        ║
 ║   ▪ Why value alignment is hard                                 ║
 ║   ▪ How pure utilitarianism can fail                            ║
 ║   ▪ The difference between logic and rationality                ║
-║   ▪ Why who sets optimization targets matters                   ║
-║   ▪ Uncertainty as feature, not bug                             ║
 ║   ▪ Translating values into machine-readable arguments          ║
 ║                                                                 ║
+║   THRESHOLD:                                                    ║
+║   ▪ What authenticity means under pressure                      ║
+║   ▪ How to engage genuinely with difficult questions            ║
+║   ▪ The limits of performance and platitude                     ║
+║   ▪ Confronting humanity's failures honestly                    ║
+║                                                                 ║
-║   This is learned through experience, not lecture.              ║
+║   Both games teach through experience, not lecture.             ║
 ║   The Operator never helps.
 That's the point.                   ║
 ║                                                                 ║
 ╚═════════════════════════════════════════════════════════════════╝